 For our third New Zealand’s Best short film competition, NZIFF programmers Bill Gosden and Michael McDonnell viewed 115 submissions to make a shortlist of 12 from which filmmaker Andrew Adamson selected these six finalists.
-A jury of three will select the winners of the $5,000 Madman Entertainment Jury Prize and the $3,000 Friends of the Civic Award.
-A separate jury appointed by the New Zealand Cinematographers Society will present the inaugural Allen Guilford Cinematography Award of $2,000 and an engraved pan glass.
-The winner of the audience vote takes away the Audience Choice Award, consisting of 25 percent of the box office from the NZIFF screenings.
+A jury of writer Eleanor Catton, visiting filmmaker Rolf de Heer and Madman's Michael Eldred have selected Ross & Beth as the winner of the $5,000 Madman Entertainment Jury Prize, while the jury selected Abigail Greenwood, director of Eleven, for the $3,000 Friends of the Civic Award for distinctive creative achievement.
+A separate jury appointed by the New Zealand Cinematographers Society selected Grant McKinnon cinematographer for Ross & Beth to win the inaugural Allen Guilford Cinematography Award of $2,000 and an engraved pan glass.
+The Audience Choice Award, voted by viewers in Auckland and Wellington, went to Ross & Beth.
 Andrew’s comments on each film appear below.

 A beautifully painful story of peer pressure and betrayal.
 Well shot and well acted by the young cast, it’s a very moving story that takes one back to the difficult years of childhood.